MoSaeed450/Lena-project/README.md

 <!-- FEATURES -->
 ## ✨ Features

+### ✨ Key Features

-- **The Space Dashboard:** A dedicated distraction-free route designed as your digital home base.
+- **The Space Dashboard:** A dedicated, distraction-free route designed to act as your calm digital home base for deep focus.
-- **Goal Streak Tracking:** High-impact visual progress for tracking habits and deadlines.
+- **Goal Streak Tracking:** High-impact visual progress widget for tracking habits and deadlines, helping you stay disciplined without feeling overwhelmed.
+- **Immersive Pomodoro Timer:** A fully customizable focus timer.
+Features a distraction-free "Zen Mode" that expands into full-screen with a breathing, animated soft background.
+- **Smart Todo & Notes:** An interactive daily task manager Includes a mini-notepad to capture stray ideas without breaking your flow.
-- **Ambient Soundscape:** Integrated audio controls powered by Howler for focusing with white noise or lo-fi beats.
+- **Ambient Soundscape:** Integrated audio controls to layer white noise, rain over your session, instantly tuning out the real world.
-- **Cinematic Interactions:** GSAP-driven magnetic buttons and reveal animations that respond to your touch.
 - **Fully Responsive Sanctuary:** A flawless experience across mobile and desktop, ensuring your focus follows you everywhere.

 ---